The biography of Gertrud Arndt by Bianca Killmann for TAGWERC

 • 2022

-Photographic works at the 59th Biennale di Venezia
+Photographic works at the 59th Venice Biennale

 Gertrud Arndt Design, which is produced by Designercarpets.